Types of perfect matchings in toroidal square grids: Preliminaries

 \section{Preliminaries}

 Throughout this work, let $m$ and $n$ be two positive integers.
-We solely consider the case where both $m$ and $n$ are even.
-We will introduce a couple of distinct graphs and/or digraphs with node set $V_{m,n}=\{0,\ldots,m-1\}\times\{0,\ldots,n-1\}$ all of them satisfying the following property: the endpoints $(i,j)$ and $(i',j')$ of any of their edges differ in at most one coordinate and exactly by $1$,\footnote{Here and throughout this work, arithmetic involving node labels is always modulo $m$ and $n$ over the first and second coordinates, respectively} i.e.,
+We solely consider the case where both $m$ and $n$ are even and from now on, in order to avoid unnecessary repetitions, we omit this condition from the statement of all results.
+Say $m=2m'$ and $n=2n'$.
+Let $T_{m',n'}$ be the toroidal square grid with vertex set $\{0,\ldots,m'-1\}\times\{0,\ldots,n'-1\}$ and edges with endpoints $(i,j)$ and $(i',j')$ of any of their edges differ in at most one coordinate and exactly by $1$,\footnote{Here and throughout this work, unless said otherwise, arithmetic involving vertex labels is always modulo $m$ and $n$ over the first and second coordinates, respectively} i.e.,

-Edges between nodes $(i,j)$ and $(i',j')$ such that $i=i'$ (respectively, $j=j'$) will be referred to as \emph{horizontal} (respectively, \emph{vertical}) edges.
+Note that for the standard embedding of $T_{m',n'}$ in the torus, we get that $T^*_{m',n'}$ is isomorphic to $T_{m',n'}$.
+Thus, if $\G=\G(T_{m',n'})$ is the Temperleyan graph associated to $T_{m',n'}$ as described in Section~\ref{sub.temp}. then $\G$ is itself isomorphic to $T_{m,n}$.
+Without loss of generality we can think of the $(i,j)$ nodes of $T_{m,n}$ where $i$ and $j$ are of distinct parity as those in one-to-one correspondence with the black vertices of $\G$ (equivalently, with $V(T_{m',n'})\cup V(T^*_{m',n'})$), and thus henceforth refer them as black vertex.
+Analogously, we identify the $(i,j)$ nodes of $T_{m,n}$ of equal parity with the white vertices of $\G$ (equivalently, with $E(T_{m',n'})$ or $E(T^*_{m',n'})$), and also henceforth refer to them as white vertex.
+From now on, we work directly with in $T_{m,n}$ in the understanding that via the isomorphism between $\G$ and $T_{m,n}$ our discussion indeed concerns $\G$.

-The collection of nodes $(i,j)\in V_{m,n}$ for which $0\leq j<n$ (respectively, $0\leq i<m$) will be called the \emph{$i$-th row} (respectively, \emph{$j$-th column}), and $i$ (respectively, $j$) will be called its index.
-Nodes that belong to a row (respectively, column) of even index will be called \emph{even row nodes} (respectively, \emph{even column nodes}).
-If a node is both an even (respectively, odd) row and column node, then it will be simply referred to as an \emph{even node} (respectively, \emph{odd node}).
+The collection of nodes $(i,j)\in V(T_{m,n})$ for which $0\leq j<n$ (respectively, $0\leq i<m$) will be called the \emph{$i$-th row} (respectively, \emph{$j$-th column}), and $i$ (respectively, $j$) will be called its index.
+Edges whose endvertices belong to the same row (respectively, column) will be called \emph{horizontal} (respectively, \emph{vertical}) edges.
+We let $A$ be the complete layer of horizontal edges between vertices $(0, j)$ and $(m-1, j)$, $j= 0, \ldots, n-1$.
+Similarly, we let $B$ be the complete layer of vertical edges between vertices $(j,0)$ and $(j, n-1)$, $j= 0, \ldots, m-1$.

-The collection of nodes $(i,j)\in V_{m,n}$ such that $i+j$ is even (respectively, odd) will henceforth be referred to as \emph{black} (respectively, \emph{white}) nodes, denoted $B_{m,n}$ (respectively,~$W_{m,n}$).
-From our ongoing discussion it follows that the graphs we will work with are all bipartite.
-In fact, $\{B_{m,n},W_{m,n}\}$ will always be a feasible color class bipartition of $V_{m,n}$.

-Paths and cycles will always be considered as subgraphs, say $S$, of whatever the graph or digraps, we are dealing with.
-We thus rely on the standard notation $V(S)$ and $E(S)$ to denote $S$'s nodes and edges, respectively.